Finca Rosa Blanca Coffee Plantation Resort

 Heredia is fascinating all year round and the climate here is more consistent throughout the year.
 November to April are the best months for sunshine.
 The ‘Green’ season, from May to October, is a good time to visit: it’s sunny in the mornings with rain in the afternoons.
 The quietest period is April to early June.
 The rain can be particularly strong in September and October.

-To start planning your vacation to Finca Rosa Blanca Coffee Plantation Resort
+Call us on to start planning your vacation to Finca Rosa Blanca Coffee Plantation Resort or take a look at our itineraries to San Jose and Central Valley

 Finca Rosa Blanca Coffee Plantation Resort is an arty boutique country inn located in the Central Valley of Costa Rica near San Jose, with stunning views of nearby volcanoes, cloud forests and coffee plantations.
 Each guest room is individual in style.